 The IGO Award Committee assigned the 2019 IGO Young Scientist Award to Nichollas E. Scott (The University of Melbourne) who have advanced the field of glycoconjugate research and show promise of further achievements.

 We congratulate Professor Liu for this prestigious achievement.
 The IUBMB Jubilee Lecture, entitled “Cytosolic galectins as sensors for endo-lysosomal damage”, is scheduled on Saturday, August 31st at noon.
-Professor Liu will be introduced by the IUBMB representative, Professor Franco Bonomi.
+Professor Liu will be introduced by the IUBMB representative, Professor Francesco Bonomi.

 Dear Colleagues and Friends,